My Limited Company Is Insolvent. What Do I Need To Do?

 My limited company is insolvent.
 Will it affect me personally?

 It could do.
 There are many issues to think about - the most important is whether you have provided personal guarantees to the bank or suppliers.
-There are other issues such as wrongful trade, transactions at an undervalue, or preferences that may be further looked into by the Insolvency Practitioner - but these are less likely.
+There are other issues such as wrongful trade, transactions at an undervalue, or preferences that may be further investigated by the Insolvency Practitioner - but these are less likely.

 My limited company is insolvent.
 How much will it cost me to put the company into liquidation?